camilafbarcellos/fullstack-product-management/README.md

     > When a price is changed, the promotional price will be recalculated.

     > When the category is changed, the promotional price will be recalculated based on it.
+- **GraphQL Embedded Playground:** Thanks to GraphQL, has a [embedded playground](http://localhost:3100/graphql) for queries.
+    > Or access the [Apollo Studio](https://studio.apollographql.com/sandbox/explorer) and place the same URL for a better experience.
 - **Sorting and filtering:** Easily sort and filter the product list to find exactly what you need.

 ## :rocket: Setup